pavitranew/session-4/readme.md

 })
 ```

-Now, refresh your browser and you should be able to see all entries.
+Refresh your browser and you should be able to see all entries.

 ## Integration with the old site

 We need to:

-1. edit our npm scripts to integrate nodemon
+1. check our npm scripts to integrate nodemon and proxy browser-sync
 1. move the old index.html into index.ejs
 1. re-enable app.use static.